openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ## Technical Details of this demonstration
 A user may want to change the backup custom resource, or other aspects of this demo.
 Simply fork this git repository and update the settings and configuration.
 The following provides a more in depth technical specification.

-* To change the backup or restore custom resource, update the [crd's in](oadp-tekton-container/)
+* To change the backup or restore custom resource, update the [crd's in the oadp-tekton-container directory](oadp-tekton-container/)
 * The oauth and some of the user settings can be found in the [demo_users](demo_users) directory
 * Some of the templates used in this demonstration are templated and found in [install_templates/templates](install_templates).
 The [install.sh](install.sh) script executes `oc process` to substitute variables and renders to the directory of the users choice or by default to `/tmp/oadp_non_admin`